Ergodic and foliated kernel-differentiation method for linear responses of random systems: Discussions

 \section{Discussions}

-The kernel-differentiation algorithm is robust, does not have systematic error, has low cost per step, and is not cursed by dimensionality.
-But there is a caveat: when the noise is small, we need many data for the Monte-Carlo method to converge.
-Hence we can not expect to use the small $\sigma$ limit to get an easy approximation of the linear response for deterministic systems.
+The kernel-differentiation algorithm is robust, does not have systematic errors, has low cost per step, and is not cursed by dimensionality.
+But there is a caveat: When the noise is small, we need many data for the Monte-Carlo method to converge.
+Hence, we cannot expect to use the small $\sigma$ limit to obtain an easy approximation of the deterministic systems.

-In this section, we first give a rough cost-error estimation of the problem, and estimate the number of samples $L$ and desirable noise intensity $\sigma$.
+In this section, we first give a rough cost-error estimation of the problem, and estimate the number of samples $L$ and the desired noise intensity $\sigma$.
 Then we discuss how to potentially reduce the cost by further combining with the fast response algorithm, which was developed for deterministic linear responses.